preligens-lab/buzzard/CONTRIBUTING.md

 2. Commit your changes to your fork
 3. Create a new pull request [(quick link)](https://github.com/airware/buzzard/compare)

+Additional consideration: at least for now, we aim at keeping `buzzard` compatible with both `python27` and `python3`.
+Please keep that in mind.

-If you would like to make a significant change, please open an [issue on Github](https://github.com/airware/buzzard/issues) to discuss it.
+If you would like to make a significant change, please open an [issue on Github](https://github.com/airware/buzzard/issues) to discuss it before.

 ## Rights